 The almost 64-kilometer route takes you from the mouth of the Sieg into the Rhine near Bonn to the charming community of Windeck.
 The starting point is on the banks of the Rhine in Mondorf.
 If you come from the other side of the Rhine, you can take the Mondorf ferry.
 The starting point is about seven…

-The second stage takes you from Rosbach to the university town of Siegen.
-The route is currently only partially passable - in the Altenkirchen district it follows the heavily trafficked federal road 62.
+The second stage leads from Rosbach to the university town of Siegen.
+The route is currently only passable to a limited extent - in the district of Altenkirchen it follows the busy federal highway 62.
 It is recommended to take the regional train RB 90 in the direction of Siegen from Au (Sieg) to Niederschelden…

 Get recommendations on the best single tracks, peaks, & plenty of other exciting outdoor places.

 Your last stage on the Sieg cycle path is about to begin and you will be more than reconciled for yesterday's route on the main road when you drive along the idyllic Siegtalwege again.
 The route is only about 27 kilometers long, but the last kilometers up to the source are tough.

 Exciting destinations await you on this 28-kilometer round tour from Siegburg.
 You start in Siegburg and drive in a dangling around the confluence of the Sieg into the Rhine.
 The route leads you through the picturesque Siegtalauen on quiet and well-developed bike paths, where you can enjoy wonderful…